joyeecheung/node/doc/api/cli.md

 * `builder` {string} Required.
 Provides the name to the script that is executed before building the snapshot, as if [`--build-snapshot`][] had been passed with `builder` as the main script name.
+* `builderFormat` {string} Optional.
+Overrides the module format of the builder script.
+Supported values are `'commonjs'` and `'module'`.
+When this field is omitted, a builder path ending in `.mjs` is treated as ESM and other builder paths are treated as CommonJS.
 * `withoutCodeCache` {boolean} Optional.
 Including the code cache reduces the time spent on compiling functions included in the snapshot at the expense of a bigger snapshot size and potentially breaking portability of the